Lambert Anthony Hoch: Retirement and legacy

 After reaching the mandatory retirement age of 75, Hoch resigned as bishop on June 13, 1978.
 Lambert Hoch died after a long illness at McKennan Hospital in Sioux Falls on June 27, 1990, at age 87.

-In 2003, it was revealed that Hoch sent Bruce McArthur, a Diocese of Sioux Falls priest, to treatment twice after accusations of sexually molesting children in 1963 and 1965.
+In 2003, it was revealed that Hoch sent Reverend Bruce McArthur, a Diocese of Sioux Falls priest, to treatment twice after accusations of sexually molesting children in 1963 and 1965.
 Hoch did not report McArthur to police or to the parishioners.
 In 1978, McArthur was sentenced to 23 months in Texas state prison for sexually assaulting a woman in a nursing home.